storybookjs/react-native/docs/src/pages/basics/writing-stories/index.md

 ## Location for Stories

-There are no rules for this, but in general, it's easier to maintain stories that are located closer to components.
+There are no rules for this, but in general, stories are easier to maintain when they are located closer to components.

-For example, if the UI components live in a directory called: `src/components.`, then the stories can be written inside the `src/stories` directory.
+For example, if the UI components live in a directory called: `src/components`, then the stories can be written inside the `src/stories` directory.

-It's always possible to edit the storybook config file and ask it to load stories from other folders too.
+The Storybook config file can also be edited to load stories from other folders too.

 ## Writing Stories